Most Talked-About Controversies Linked to Meek Mill

 In December 2016, Jaquan Graves was shot and killed in the parking lot outside a Connecticut concert, leading to a lawsuit against Meek Mill and Roc Nation in November 2017.

-March 11, 2017: Arrest at St. Louis Airport
+March 11, 2017: Arrest at St. Louis airport

-November 6, 2017: Sentenced to State Prison for Parole Violation
+November 6, 2017: Sentenced to state prison for parole violation

 November 2017: Sentenced to Prison for Parole Violation

-November 2018: Meek Mill on 6ix9ine's Arrest
+November 2018: Meek Mill's Interview on 6ix9ine's Arrest

-January 2019: Meek Mill Predicts 6ix9ine's Cooperation
+January 2019: Meek Mill Predicts 6ix9ine's Cooperation with Prosecutors

 May 2019: Turned away from Cosmopolitan of Las Vegas

-May 25, 2019: Intention to pursue legal action against Cosmopolitan
+May 25, 2019: Intention to pursue legal action

-On May 25, 2019, Meek Mill said that he intended to pursue legal action against the Cosmopolitan of Las Vegas for racial discrimination after he was turned away from the hotel in May 2019.
+On May 25, 2019, Meek Mill said that he intended to pursue legal action against the Cosmopolitan hotel for racial discrimination; however, he later accepted their apology and dropped the plan.

-June 2020: 6ix9ine Criticizes Otherside of America
+June 2020: 6ix9ine Criticizes Meek Mill's Protest Song

-In June 2020, 6ix9ine criticized Meek Mill for releasing his protest song, "Otherside of America", while not "protesting."
+In June 2020, 6ix9ine criticized Meek Mill for releasing his protest song, "Otherside of America," while not "protesting."

 Loading Video...

-February 14, 2021: Altercation with 6ix9ine
+February 14, 2021: Altercation with 6ix9ine outside Atlanta Club

 February 19, 2021: 6ix9ine Releases Diss Track "Zaza"